kanavdawra/FoodOLife/readme.md

 ### Running Tests

-Tested on pixel 3 xl(5.5 inchs).
-No test cases at this time.
+Tested on pixel 3 xl.
+No onther test cases at this time. ### Optimal screan size is  5.5

 ## FoodOLife
 The Mobile Solution to maintain consumption of daily use fats and calorie balance with interactive user interfaces, Chart and Nutrition labels calculated in such a way that are readable to user.
 There is a chart that helps user to see his previouse performance regards calories as well.